phaidra/phaidra/README.md

 We are using docker profiles to start up the relevant containers for the desired use case.

+We highly recommend to use the `--project-name $PROFILE_NAME_OF_YOUR_LIKING` flag to the `docker compose` command, as this will allow you to easily identify the persistant docker volumes which will be created to store your valuable data.

 ## Profiles using versioned images including all code

-+ `demo-local`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`, uses only local storage.
++ `demo-local`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`.
+Uses only local storage.
-+ `demo-s3`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
++ `demo-s3`: for an evaluation installation, serving PHAIDRA on `http://localhost:8899`.
+Uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
-+ `ssl-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses only local storage.
++ `ssl-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`.
+Uses only local storage.
-+ `ssl-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
++ `ssl-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`.
+Uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
-+ `shib-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses only local storage.
++ `shib-local`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`.
+Uses only local storage.
 Uses an external shibboleth-idp for authentication.
-+ `shib-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`, uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
++ `shib-s3`: for broadcasting/production use, serving PHAIDRA on `https://$YOURDOMAIN`.
+Uses an S3-bucket for the object repository and images converted to the format supported by IIPImage.
 Uses an external shibboleth-idp for authentication.

 ## Profiles bindmounting the repository's code

 + `demo-local-dev`: see above.
 + `demo-s3-dev`: see above.
-+ `ssl-local`: see above.
++ `ssl-local-dev`: see above.
-+ `ssl-s3`: see above.
++ `ssl-s3-dev`: see above.
-+ `shib-local`: see above.
++ `shib-local-dev`: see above.
-+ `shib-s3`: see above.
++ `shib-s3-dev`: see above.

 ## Extra profiles
 ### Standalone